Heart of Gold: 1960 Chevrolet Corvette

 Potential buyers will welcome the news this classic retains its original 283ci V8 and four-speed manual transmission.
 The engine initially inhaled through a Dual-Quad setup, meaning the first owner had at least 245hp and 300 ft/lbs of torque under their right foot.
 The Dual-Quad system disappeared, but sourcing a replacement may not be difficult.
 The seller recently rebuilt the engine, so it is in excellent health.
 They upgraded the handling by fitting a Martz front suspension setup with coilovers and rack-and-pinion steering.
 That should improve its poise and steering feel, creating a more enjoyable driving experience.
 They confirm it is a turnkey proposition where the buyer can experience immediate enjoyment.
 It runs and drives better than when it was new, and the original four-speed manual transmission shifts smoothly.

-This 1960 Corvette is a deceptive classic, and it will be fascinating to gauge your feedback.
-Some readers will opt for a cosmetic refresh, while others will favor preservation.
-There is never a right or wrong answer in these cases, only a decision that reflects an enthusiast’s personal tastes.
-So, it’s over to you for some creative ideas.
+The seller listed this 1960 Corvette here on eBay with a BIN price of $59,995 OBO.
+It is a deceptive classic, and it will be fascinating to gauge your feedback.
+Some readers will opt for a cosmetic refresh, while others favor preservation.
+In these cases, there is never a right or wrong answer, only a decision that reflects an enthusiast’s tastes.
+So, it’s up to you to come up with some creative ideas.

 Auctions Ending Soon